Let's start building a t-shirt customizer that will look like this:

 Questions are what you want to ask your customers and answers are the possible answers your customers will select.

-Value Questions do not have a visual effect on the product preview.
+Picking None, means the question will not have any visual effect on the product preview.

 Create 4 answers (S, M, L, XL) by clicking on + Value answer